-The curriculum includes applied lessons, ensemble performance and a weekly master class in which vocal technique, repertoire in various languages, and performance style are taught.
-Vocal diction practicums and class instruction in musicianship, music theory and history are augmented by course work in vocal pedagogy, art song literature, and opera literature.
-Repertoire from art songs, chamber music, opera and oratorio is emphasized.
-Voice students are instructed in lyric diction in Italian, French, German and English.
+As a student, you will enjoy a curriculum combining applied lessons, ensemble performance, and a weekly master class in vocal technique and performance style.
+Throughout your studies, you will benefit from more than 100 years of collected wisdom, guidance, and experience from our artist/teachers.
+They will help you hone your skills through vocal diction practicums and class instruction in musicianship, music theory and history.
+Course work in vocal pedagogy, art song literature, and opera literature allows you to challenge yourself and grow as an artist.
+The repertoire emphasizes art songs, chamber music, opera and oratorio, enhanced by learning lyric diction in Italian, French, German and English.

-Voice majors and choral music education majors gain real-world experience in Saint Louis performance ensembles.
-Students are currently singing with Bach Society of Saint Louis, several of the top church choirs in the region, Union Avenue Opera, Winter Opera of Saint Louis, and the Saint Louis Symphony Chorus.
-One professional conductor lauds our students: "… wonderful singers who… certainly contribute significantly" to the chorus.
-Our students regularly appear as soloists in various gigs, too.
+As a voice major or choral music education major, you will gain real-world experience in area performance ensembles.
+Our students sing with Bach Society of St. Louis, several of the top church choirs in the region, Union Avenue Opera, Winter Opera of St. Louis, and the St. Louis Symphony Chorus.
+Many have appeared as soloists.

 Recent graduates of the vocal performance program have gone on to further study at prestigious graduate programs such as Boston University, Northwestern, Rice, New England Conservatory, Indiana, and North Texas.
 Jennifer Johnson Cano, a Webster alumna, is an internationally acclaimed mezzo-soprano; Samantha Schmid won the American Prize for Women in Art Song.